DanielPickens/Vortel/README.md

  Building this custom image and asking the Docker daemon to run it (remember that a running image is a 'container'), will expose our RESTful ML model prediction service on port 5000 as if it were running on a dedicated virtual machine.
 Refer to the official [Docker documentation](https://docs.docker.com/get-started/) for a more comprehensive discussion of these core concepts.

-### Building a Docker Image for the ML Scoring Service
+### Building a Docker Image for the ML Prediction Service

 We assume that [Docker is running locally](https://www.docker.com) (both Docker client and daemon), that the client is logged into an account on [DockerHub](https://hub.docker.com) and that there is a terminal open in the this project's root directory.
 To build the image described in the `Dockerfile` run,